Neotys-Connect/browerBased/Readme.md

 ## Overview

-More and more web applicationS are java script heavy using framework such as Angular, JQuery that are CPU and memory intensive on the browser side.
+More and more web applications are java script heavy using framework such as Angular, JQuery that are CPU and memory intensive on the browser side.
-Moreover, badly optimized client side programming qnd inefficient use of the ajax calls or caching can lead to lot of netyork traffic leading to poor end user experience especially over lower bandwidth connexion.
+Moreover, badly optimized client side programming and inefficient use of the ajax calls or caching can lead to lot of network traffic leading to poor end user experience especially over lower bandwidth connexion.

 Traditional load testing techniques that simulate the protocol level traffic that the browser generate do not capture the client side